 To provide robust data protection from the application to the NVM media and back to the application itself, end-to-end data protection may be used.
 If this optional mechanism is enabled, then additional protection information (e.g. CRC) is added to the logical block that may be evaluated by the controller and/or host software to determine the integrity of the logical block.
 This additional protection information, if present, is either the first eight bytes of metadata or the last eight bytes of metadata, based on the format of the namespace.
 For metadata formats with more than eight bytes, if the protection information is contained within the first eight bytes of metadata, then the CRC does not cover any metadata bytes.
-For metadata formats with more than eight bytes up to but excluding these last eight bytes.
+For metadata formats with more than eight bytes, if the protection information is contained within the last eight bytes of metadata, then the CRC covers all metadata bytes up to but excluding these last eight bytes.
 As described in section 8.2, metadata and hence this protection information may be configured to be contiguous with the logical block data or stored in a separate buffer.

 The most commonly used data protection mechanisms in Enterprise implementations are SCSI Protection Information, commonly known as Data Integrity Field (DIF), and the Data Integrity Extension (DIX).
 The primary difference between these two mechanisms is the location of the protection information.
 In DIF, the protection information is contiguous with the logical block data and creates an extended logical block, while in DIX, the protection information is stored in a separate buffer.
 The end-to-end data protection mechanism defined by this specification is functionally compatible with both DIF and DIX.
-DIF functionality is achieved by configuring the metadata to be contiguous with logical block data (as shown in Figure 255), while DIX functionality is achieved by configuring the metadata and data to be in separate buffers (as shown in Figure 256).
+DIF functionality is achieved by configuring the metadata to be contiguous with logical block data (as shown in Figure 252), while DIX functionality is achieved by configuring the metadata and data to be in separate buffers (as shown in Figure 253).

-NVM Express supports the same end-to-end protection types as DIF.
+The NVM Express interface supports the same end-to-end protection types as DIF.
 The type of end-to-end data protection (Type 1, Type 2, or Type 3) is selected when a namespace is formatted and is reported in the Identify Namespace data structure.

-The Protection Information format is shown in Figure 257 and is contained in the metadata associated with each logical block.
+The Protection Information format is shown in Figure 254 and is contained in the metadata associated with each logical block.
 The Guard field contains a CRC-16 computed over the logical block data.
-In addition to a CRC-16, DIX also specifies an optional IP checksum that is not supported by NVM Express.
+In addition to a CRC-16, DIX also specifies an optional IP checksum that is not supported by the NVM Express interface.
 The Application Tag is an opaque data field not interpreted by the controller and that may be used to disable checking of protection information.
 The Reference Tag associates logical block data with an address and protects against misdirected or out-of-order logical block transfer.
 Like the Application Tag, the Reference Tag may also be used to disable checking of protection information.